The-Good-Place-HRLA/Product-View-service/README.md

 https://github.com/The-Good-Place-HRLA/header-bar-service,
 https://github.com/The-Good-Place-HRLA/Reviews,

-Installing Dependencies
-From within the root directory:
+*THIS PROJECT HAS BEEN DEPLOYED ON AWS EC2*
+*IT ALSO EXISTS AS A DOCKER IMAGE: https://hub.docker.com/repository/docker/brprice/sdc*

+TO RUN IT ON YOUR LOCAL MACHINE:

 npm install,
 npm run build (webpack),
-npm run server (to start server), npm run seed (to create 10 million records - *note line 28 comment about Postgres vs. Mongo array format)
+npm run server (to start server), npm run seed (to create a csv file with 10 million records - *note line 28 comment in database/seed.js about Postgres vs. Mongo array format*)

-MONGO
+IF YOU'RE USING POSTGRESQL
+npm run postgresinsert (to insert 10 million records)

+IF YOU'RE USING MONGODB
 npm run mongoinsert (to insert 10 million records), in Mongo shell; use database REIproducts and collection products, then 'db.products.createIndex({"productId": 1}, {"unique": true"})', and 'db.products.createIndex({"name": 1})',

-POSTGRES
-npm run postgresinsert (to insert 10 million records)